h4sh5/bsidescbr-2023-writeups/README.md

 .. ,then decodes and decompresses the embedded base64 firmware data and flashes it over serial (usb-C connector) to the device.
 It also dumps the firmware files used to flash it into the current directory.

-We are going to work with the firmware file that the [bPodUpdater.py](https://bpod.bsidescbr.com.au/static/bPodUpdater.py) script taking from the [bpod website](https://bpod.bsidescbr.com.au/update.html) dumped onto the disk when it runs (`bpod.bin`).
+We are going to work with the firmware file that the [bPodUpdater.py](https://bpod.bsidescbr.com.au/static/bPodUpdater.py) script taken from the [bpod website](https://bpod.bsidescbr.com.au/update.html) dumped onto the disk when it runs (`bpod.bin`).
 It also drops `partition-table.bin` and `bootloader.bin` but they've been largely useless for the CTF.

 > Note that the script may have been updated since the time of writing, and we may have different chipsets; therefore your binary offsets may not be the same as mine.
 A different static snapshot of the updater script is taken [here on waybackmachine](https://web.archive.org/web/20231001122022/https://bpod.bsidescbr.com.au/static/bPodUpdater.py)